Gormiti: TV series

 The first television series, Gormiti, was co-produced by Giochi Preziosi and Marathon Media and based on the original Gormiti characters.
 It was broadcast for the first time on Italia 1 and Canal J from 27 October 2008.
 It started on October 5, 2009, on Cartoon Network in the United States, and Latin America on Disney XD of the year 2011.
 It consisted of three seasons, Gormiti: The Lords of Nature Return!, Gormiti: The Supreme Eclipse Era! and Gormiti: The Neorganic Evolution.
 On January 3, 2011, Giochi Preziosi launched its series in Brazil, where it is the number one show on TV Globinho.
 Gormiti has been well known among boys in Brazil, long before the television show appeared.
 There are already over 200 Gormiti licensed toys on the market in Brazil.
 The series got good ratings worldwide and positive reviews.

 A second series, Gormiti Nature Unleashed, produced in CGI, began airing in Italy in 2012.
 Apart from the setting and some characters, it is unrelated to the first TV series.

 A third series, Gormiti, began airing in 2018.

+A fourth series, Gormiti Legends, further reboot of the franchise, which features some of the first Gormiti characters, released in Italy exclusively on the web, while in Spain also on television on the Clan television channel.
+It's about of a series of 10 episodes of 3 or 4 minutes each.

+A fifth series Gormiti - The New Era, is in the works at Italian production company Rainbow.
+It will be a live-action show, coming in 2024 and it costed nearly 15 millions euros.
+The first two seasons have already been shot, each one is made of 10 episodes.
+The series was filmed in Italy.